On non-abelian higher special elements of $p$-adic representations: Selmer and Tate-Shafarevich groups and refined BSD conjectures

-{}(i) Claims (ii) and (iii) of Theorem \ref{dihedralthm} extend the congruence relations predicted by Burns, Wuthrich and the first author in Theorem 5.8 of \cite{bmw} where, in addition to all the hypotheses of claim (iii), it was assumed that the rank of $A(K)$ is equal to 1 and that $\sha(A_K)[p^\infty]$ vanishes.
+{}(ii) Both claim (ii) of Theorem \ref{dihedralthm}, when combined with Theorem \ref{big conj}, and claim (iii) of Theorem \ref{dihedralthm}, extend the congruence relations predicted by Burns, Wuthrich and the first author in Theorem 5.8 of \cite{bmw}.
+We recall that in loc. cit., in addition to all the hypotheses of claim (iii), it was assumed that the rank of $A(K)$ is equal to 1 and that $\sha(A_K)[p^\infty]$ vanishes.
 In particular, the assertions of claim (iii) hold unconditionally for the families for which the conjecture ${\rm BSD}(A_{F/k})$ was verified, either theoretically or numerically, via Theorem 5.8 of loc. cit..

-{}(ii) Moreover, our methods lead to more general, albeit less explicit, versions of claim (iii) which do not require $p$ to be unramified in $F/\QQ$ while at the same time circumventing the need for the logarithmic resolvents occurring in the much more general claim (ii).
+{}(iii) Moreover, our methods lead to more general, albeit less explicit, versions of claim (iii) which do not require $p$ to be unramified in $F/\QQ$ while at the same time circumventing the need for the logarithmic resolvents occurring in the much more general claim (ii).

 For instance, if $p$ is unramified in $k/\QQ$ rather than in $F/\QQ$ (so in particular if $k=\QQ$), then under the assumed compatibility of specific cases of the `local epsilon constant conjecture', and the assumed validity of a conjecture of Breuning \cite[Conj.
-3.2]{20}, the given claims for the element (\ref{explicitkeyproduct}) would remain true after multiplying it by the product, over all $p$-adic places of $k$ that are wildly ramified in $F$, of the fully explicit elements occurring in the display \cite[(44)]{rbsd}.
+3.2]{20}, the given claims for the element (\ref{explicitkeyproduct}) would remain true after multiplying it by the product, over all $p$-adic places of $k$ that are wildly ramified in $F$, of the fully explicit elements occurring in the display \cite[(51)]{rbsd}.

 In this regard we recall that work of Breuning \cite{19,20}, of Bley and Debeerst \cite{15} and of Bley and Cobbe \cite{13} provides verifications of Breuning's conjecture for natural families of dihedral extensions of $\QQ$ in which $p$ is wildly ramified.
 Similarly, Bley and Cobbe \cite{14} have proved the compatibility of the relevant cases of the local epsilon constant conjecture for certain families of wildly ramified extensions.
 See \cite[Rem.
 6.7, Rem.
 6.8, \S 5.3]{rbsd} for a more detailed account.